 Validating Value Propositions

-If you’ve been following along with our articles, you know that you can’t set your value propositions in stone before testing your hypotheses.
+You can’t set your value propositions in stone before testing your hypotheses.
 They need to be validated.
 How do you validate them?
-The same ways you validated your personas:
+The same ways you can validate your personas:

 - Online, mail or phone surveys